- Department Overview

 Internal Medicine Topics

-We offer residents a diversity of experiences with our various sites in a university town that services a large patient catchment area including rural areas of Tennessee.
+We offer residents a diversity of experiences with our various sites in a university town that services a large patient catchment area including rural areas of Tennessee, as well as veterans through the VAMC.

 1) East Tennessee State University & Quillen College of Medicine